davestearns/eventlogs/README.md

 - **Idempotency:** When creating a new log or appending an event to an existing one, the caller can include a unique `idempotency_key` that ensures the operation occurs only once, even if the request is retried.
 Idempotent replays will return a
 `IdempotentReplay` error with the previously-recorded `LogId` and event index, so that you can easily detect and react to them appropriately.
-- **Concurrency:** If multiple service instances attempt to append a new event to the same log at the same time, only one will win the race, and the others will receive an error.
+- **Optimistic Concurrency:** If multiple service instances attempt to append a new event to the same log at the same time, only one will win the race, and the others will receive an error.
 The losers can then re-reduce the log to see the effect of the new event on the aggregate, determine if their operation is still relevant, and try again.
 - **Async Aggregate Caching:** When you reduce a log, the resulting aggregate is written asynchronously to a cache like Redis.
 Subsequent calls to `reduce()` will reuse that cached aggregate, and only fetch/apply events that were recorded _after_ the aggregate was last calculated.
 This makes subsequent reductions faster without slowing down your code.
 - **Caching Policies:** Aggregates are always cached by default, but if you want to control when this occurs based on aggregate properties, you can provide an implementation of `CachingPolicy`.
 For example, if the state of the aggregates tells you that it will never be loaded again, you can skip caching it.
 - **Event Streaming and Paging:** When reducing, events are asynchronously streamed from the database instead of buffered to limit the amount of memory consumed.
-But the library also offers a method you can use to get a page of events at a time as a `Vector`, which makes it easier to return them as a JSON array from your service's API.
+But the library also offers a convenience method you can use to get a page of events at a time as a `Vector`, which makes it easier to return them as a JSON array from your service's API.

 ## Example Usage
 ```rust